$K_{1,3}$-covering red and blue points in the plane: Particular configurations

 An $(r,b)$-set $S=R\cup B$ is \emph{linearly separable} if there exists a line $\ell$ that separates $ R $ and $ B $, say $R\subset left(\ell)$ and $B\subset right(\ell)$.
 For $r=3g+h$ and $b=3h+g$, any linearly separable set admits a $K_{1,3}$-covering, as the following theorem shows.

 \begin{theorem} If $S=R\cup B$ is a linearly separable $(3g+h,3h+g)$-set, then all the points of $S$ can be $K_{1,3}$-covered. \end{theorem}

-\begin{proof} W.l.o.g. assume $ g>0 $.
+\begin{proof} Without loss of generality, assume $ g>0 $.
 The proof is by induction on $h$.
 If $h=0$, then $S$ is a $\{1,3\}$-equitable set, which can be $K_{1,3}$-covered by Theorem~\ref{th:3.4}.
 Assume $h>0$, and suppose that $R$ and $B$ are separable by the line $\ell$.
 Then, there are lines $\ell_b$ and $ \ell_r $ parallel to $ \ell $ such that $ \ell_b$ separates $4$ blue points from the rest of $S$ and $\ell_r$ separates $4$ red points from the rest of~$S$.
 See Figure~\ref{fig:3.22}.

 For these $\ell_b$ and $ \ell_r $, by Lemma~\ref{lem:9}, there is a line $\ell'$ that separates $4$ points of $S$, exactly~$3$ of them blue, from the rest of $S$.
 This set of $4$ points can clearly be $K_{1,3}$-covered.
 The rest of $S$ is a $(3g+(h-1),3(h-1)+g)$-set, still linearly separable, and thus, since $\ell'$ separates the relevant four points from~$S$, it can also be $K_{1,3}$-covered by induction.
 The two covers are separated by $\ell'$ and, thus, they together form a $K_{1,3} $-cover of $S$. \end{proof}